History of Budapest Honvéd FC: 2020s

 On 17 December 2024, Zsolt Laczkó was sacked since the club were at the last position in the 2024–25 Nemzeti Bajnokság II season.
 Laczkó-led Honvéd could win twice, drew three times, and lost six times in the league.

 On 19 December 2024, Tamás Feczkó was appointed as the manager of the club.

+On 3 May 2026, a goalless draw with Szeged-Csanád Grosics Akadémia was enough for Honvéd to be promoted to the first division.
+Although Feczkó-led Honvéd managed to get promoted to the first division, he was sacked at the end of the season, on 22 May 2026.
+The supporters of the club organized a protest against the club's decision to remove Feczkó from his position.